Only one EU country signs deal to save post-Brexit music tours, despite Boris Johnson's vow to resolve crisis - ExBulletin

 Only one EU country signs deal to save post-Brexit music tours, despite Boris Johnson’s vow to resolve crisis

-Only one of the 27 EU countries has reached an agreement to save post-Brexit musical tours despite Boris Johnson’s promise to resolve the crisis, protests an industrial group.
+Only one of the 27 EU countries has reached an agreement to save the post-war periodBrexit musical tours despite Boris Johnsons wish to resolve the crisis, an industrial group protests.

-The prime minister took the pledge under pressure 9 months ago, but only Spain has signed a deal since, leaving artists to drown in costly mountains of red tape.
+The Prime Minister made the commitment under pressure nine months ago but only Spain has signed an agreement since, leaving artists to drown in costly mountains of red tape.

-The Incorporated Society of Musicians is now urging Liz Truss, the new Brexit minister, to reject the hard-line approach of her predecessor, David Frost, who has failed to move forward.
+Today, the Incorporated Society of Musicians urges Liz truss, the new Brexit Minister, to reject the intransigent approach of her predecessor, David frost, which has not progressed.

 All the problems identified first that the creative sector faces due to the TCA [the Brexit trade deal] still remain, says a letter to the Minister of Foreign Affairs.